FreeRADIUS/freeradius-server/scripts/crossbuild/README.md

     make crossbuild

-or for the most common systems (Debian, Ubuntu, CentOS):
+or for the most common systems (Debian, Ubuntu, CentOS, Rocky):

     make crossbuild.common